Nuclear weapons in the hands of the Iranian regime will have severe repercussions for American security and the security

-Iran’s decision to sign the November 2013 interim agreement with the P5+1 was a direct result of the pressure international sanctions created on Iran’s economy.
+Iran’s decision to sign an interim agreement in November 2013 interim agreement with the P5+1 was a direct result of the pressure international sanctions created on Iran’s economy.
 Without the tough sanctions regime imposed by the United Nations, US, European countries and other world powers, it is unlikely Iran’s leaders would have agreed to restrictions on their nuclear program.

 Sanctions: The United Nations Security Council unanimously adopted four resolutions imposing sanctions on Iran for its nuclear proliferation activities.